IncursusInc/sitecommander/README.md

 * Drupal 8.x
 * Drush installed
 * PHP 5.5 or higher (untested under PHP 7)
-* Composer Manager Module
+* <a href="https://www.drupal.org/project/composer_manager">Composer Manager Module</a>
-* Pusher Integration Module
+* <a href="https://www.drupal.org/project/pusher_integration">Pusher Integration Module</a>
 * ssh2 module for PHP (optional, but needed for backup mirroring functionality)

 # Known Issues

-* Certain functionality, such as CPU Load Averages, currently only works in Linux/UNIX environments.
-Support for Windoze servers will be added soon.
+* Certain functionality, such as CPU Load Averages, currently only works in Linux environments.
+Support for Windoze servers is on the roadmap.

 * Currently, this module works best when the environment is running only ONE (1) Drupal server.
 If you are running multiple Drupal servers in a load-balanced configuration, please keep in mind that only limited testing has been done in such environments.
 Feedback and testing help is appreciated!